offmadisonave/fsj-ex/README.md

 8)  Create a React page that POSTs a zip code to a new server route that uses the same weather forecast API and display the forecasted high for tomorrow.

-    Return the React page at the route "/tomorrow"